SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 and writes the result into the output texture.

+That is also where explicit layers are composited.
+The fine shader handles `BeginClip` and `EndClip` records inline by saving the current tile color, rendering the isolated layer contents, and then blending that isolated result back into the saved backdrop with the layer's stored blend mode and alpha.

 ## Stage 7: Copy And Submit

 After the fine pass completes, the rasterizer copies the output texture to the target texture and submits the command buffer.